 Comfort Van rides are not especially comfortable, as drivers will try to put as many passengers in one van as possible.
 Vans can be old, stinky and extremely hot and crowded.
 Travel can be slow as the driver stops frequently to let people on and off.

 Cost Público is by far the most inexpensive way to travel long distances in Puerto Rico.
-The longest ride on the island will not cost more than $15, though something around $4 or less is much more common.
-Pay extra if you want the driver to take you to a destination that is off the route.
+The longest run on the island (about three hours) will not cost more than $15.
+It depends on the number of passengers, the vehicle and, quite often, the driver.

 Destinations The destination will be clearly written in the front window of the van.
 If you go to an unusual destination, you will likely be stranded for a return trip.